January 5th brings one of those weird intersections in sports, uniting two of the all-time great college basketball players.

 It’s the anniversary of Pete Maravich’s death in 1988.
 It’s also the anniversary of Rick Mount’s birth in 1947.
-They were stars of a distant era in college basketball, high-scorers who lit up the game with a glow that still burns as a fond memory today for those who witnessed it.
-They were given the freedom to do what they could do, and while we can debate whether it was the best way to play basketball, it certainly was the most entertaining way for spectators.
+They were stars of a distant era in college basketball, incredible scorers who lit up the game with a glow that still burns as a fond memory for those who witnessed it.
+They were given the freedom to do what they could do, and while we can debate whether it was the best way to play basketball it certainly was the most entertaining way for spectators.

-Tagged with: ABA All-Star Game, Bill Hosket, East-West College All-Star basketball game, Hank Iba, Jo Jo White, Pete Maravich, Rick Mount, Rusty Critchfield
+Tagged with: ABA All-Star Game, Bill Hosket, Charlie Scott, Dan Issel, East-West College All-Star basketball game, Gar Heard, George Irvine, Hank Iba, Jo Jo White, Marv Winkler, Nate Archibald, Pete Maravich, Rick Mount, Rudy Tomjanovich, Rusty Critchfield